Loading...

 Depending on the eGFR values, kidney diseases are classified into five stages.
 These range from very mild (stage 1) to complete kidney failure (stage 5).
 As the value of eGFR decreases, symptoms and complications increase as the stages progress.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), approximately 1 in 500 Americans has stage 5 kidney failure.
+According to the (NIDDK), approximately 1 in 500 Americans has stage 5 kidney failure.

 Stages